mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### Constructor
-Initializes a new instance of the class.
+Initializes a new instance of the
+ *See: T:Eliassen.System.Text.Json.Serialization.DefaultBsonSerializer*class.

 ## Class: System.Text.Json.Serialization.DefaultJsonSerializer
 Default serializer for JSON.

 Initializes a new instance of the class.
 ### Fields